The Curse of Sleeping Beauty: Plot

-Later, while researching the property, Thomas collapses.
-He discovers a note from Linda regarding a prior appraisal attempt.
-He confronts her and she informs him her brother went missing in the house.
-Thomas collapses again and dreams of Rose.
-She tells him he must awaken her and the property belongs to his bloodline.
-Thomas awakens, Linda informs him that based on her research he is now bound to the property supernaturally and will die if he leaves Kaiser Gardens too long.
-They return to the property and open the shrine door and, using Thomas' blood, revealing a room.
-They open a book with seals and are attacked by the mannequins in the house.
-They escape the house with the book and are rescued by Richard Meyers (Bruce Davison), a paranormal investigator, who is friends with Linda.
+While researching the property, Thomas collapses.
+He confronts the realtor Linda, whose brother went missing in the house.
+Thomas dreams of Rose, who tells him he must awaken her and that the property belongs to his bloodline.
+Linda informs him that he is now bound to the property supernaturally and will die if he leaves Kaiser Gardens for too long.
+They open the shrine door using his blood, revealing a room.
+They open a book with seals and are attacked by the mannequins.
+They escape the house with the book and are rescued by Richard Meyers, a paranormal investigator.

-Richard tells Thomas they were attacked by a djinn and that the djinn can possess inanimate objects.
+Richard tells Thomas they were attacked by a djinn.
 Thomas believes he must wake Rose in order to break the curse.
-They hired Daniel (James Adam Lim), an acquaintance of Linda to decipher the book found in Kaiser Gardens.
-Billings returns to the property and is killed by the Veiled Demon.
+They hire Daniel, an acquaintance of Linda, to decipher the book.
 They discover that the family curse dates back to the Crusades and a djinn put Rose in an eternal sleep.
-The group deduces that Iblis wants her and they must kill the Veiled Demon and awaken Rose.
+They deduce that Iblis wants her and they must kill the Veiled Demon and awaken Rose.

-Thomas, Linda and Richard return to Kaiser Gardens and open a second door behind the shrine room.
+Thomas, Linda, and Richard return to Kaiser Gardens and open a second door behind the shrine room.
 Linda and Richard distract the Veiled Demon while Thomas finds and attempts to wake Rose.
-Unable to wake Rose with a kiss, Thomas uses his blood.
-Rose awakens then kisses and attacks Thomas.
-Rose kills the Veiled Demon, but before doing so, it tells them that Thomas' bloodline 'stores' many demons, which Rose will summon to unleash upon the world.
+Unable to wake her with a kiss, he uses his blood.
+Rose awakens but attacks Thomas.
+She kills the Veiled Demon, but before doing so, it tells them that Thomas' bloodline 'stores' many demons, which Rose will summon to unleash upon the world.
 Rose states she will not kill them so they can see the darkness to come and begins to awaken the demons in Thomas' bloodline.

-Meanwhile, after the full text from the book is deciphered Daniel reads the curse that awakening the demons in Thomas' bloodline will trigger the Apocalypse.
+Meanwhile, as Daniel reads the translated curse, he learns that awakening the demons in Thomas' bloodline will trigger the apocalypse.
+Rose announces the apocalypse has now begun.